 The 90s also saw unprecedented success in athletics with the girl's field hockey team winning BC AA championships in 1992, 1995 and 1996.
 The boys famously won the AAA basketball championship in 1992, led by two-time future NBA MVP Steve Nash.

 The campus continues to undergo developments, with a new Middle School building (1992) and Science Block (1994).

 1995 - 2017

 In 1995, Robert T. Snowden becomes head of school and leads the school into a new era of unprecedented prosperity and success.

 Known affectionately as "Bob the Builder," during his tenure, the school builds the Crothall Centre for Humanities and the Arts (2003), Schaffter Hall (2004), Monkman Athletic Complex (2005 and 2008) as well as renovates and restores the Junior School, School House, the Chapel and many other facilities besides.

 2018 - Present Day

-Years of successful enrolment means that a new dining hall and student commons is an urgent need on campus.
-The Sun Centre opens in 2018, providing a magnificent setting for meals in Graves Hall.
+Years of successful enrolment meant that a new dining hall and student commons were an urgent need on campus.
+The Sun Centre opened in 2018, providing a magnificent setting for meals in Graves Hall.

-In 2020, the school launches Floreat, a new 10-year strategic plan, which is designed to continue the school's momentum and begin a new period of growth.
+In 2020, the school launched Floreat, a new 10-year strategic plan, which is designed to continue the school's momentum and begin a new period of growth.